 2 tablespoons cream

 - In a large bowl, pour warm water and sprinkle the yeast on top.
-Add in about 1 tablespoons of the sugar and set aside for 5 minutes until thickened slightly.
-(See here for pictures of this step).
+Add in about 1 tablespoon of the sugar and set aside for 5 minutes until thickened slightly.

 - Once yeast is ready, add in the rest of the sugar, milk, egg and butter and whisk until well combined.
 The butter won’t mix in completely and look all piece-y but that’s okay.

-- Whisk together 2 cups of flour with the salt and add about 1 cups of the flour mix to the liquids.
+- In another bowl, whisk together 2 cups of flour, along with the salt, and add about 1 cup of the flour mix to the liquids.
 Whisk fast for a few seconds until mixture is smooth.
 Add in the rest of the flour until a dough forms.
-Turn out onto a floured surface or use a dough hook on a mixer and knead for about 10 minutes, adding more flour as needed, until a smooth, soft and sticky dough forms.
-Try not to add too much flour because the dough needs to be soft, elastic and super sticky/tacky.
-If you add too much, rolls will be tough.
-Place dough in an oiled bowl, cover and rise until doubled in size, about 2 hours.
+Turn out onto a floured surface or use a dough hook on a stand mixer and knead for about 10 minutes, adding more flour as needed, until a smooth, soft and sticky dough forms.
+Try not to add too much flour because the dough needs to be soft, elastic and sticky/tacky.
+If you add too much, the rolls will be tough.
+Place dough in an oiled bowl, cover well and rise until doubled in size, about 2 hours.